A/N: Thanks as always to RachelFish. One day, I will give her the best hug ever. And thank YOU for reading my words.

 "What about it?"

 Apparently I can't keep my cool after all.
 My breath leaves my lungs in a sound that's harsher than I intend.
-I slow to a jog before stopping altogether, hands on my hips, chest heaving from labored breathing and trying to keep my frustration reined in.
+I slow to a jog, then stop altogether, hands on my hips, chest heaving from labored breathing and trying to keep my frustration reined in.
 "Bella, you can't keep doing this."

 She stops and turns to look at me.
 "Doing what?"

 A myriad of emotions flash across her face.
 Shock, confusion, hurt, and—worst of all—anger.
-"I thought…" Her voice breaks slightly.
+"I thought…" Her voice breaks.
 "Edward, you were supposed to be the one person in my life that doesn't bother me about all this stuff."

-My blood simmers in my veins as we stand there looking at one another in shock.
+My blood simmers in my veins as we stand there gaping at one another in shock.
 "I'm sorry," I say in a strained voice.
 "I didn't realize I was bothering you."

 The look behind her eyes is troubled, regretful.
 "Edward, I—"